zxjcarrot/spitfire/README.md

    -X --admission_set_sz  :  size of the admission queue in HyMem settings in percentage of # buffer pages in NVM
 ```
 ### Hardware Setup for Logging and NVM buffer pool.
 Spitfire implements classic redo/undo logging and it optimizes logging by placing the log buffer and the log files on NVM.
 Spitfire places the NVM buffer on NVM-backed filesystem using `mmap`.
-You need to configure the Optane DIMM in `app-direct` mode and mount an `fsdax` mode file system on top of the device.
+Therefore, you need to configure the Optane DIMM in `app-direct` mode and mount an `fsdax` mode file system on top of the device.
 Check out this [tutorial](https://access.redhat.com/documentation/en-us/red_hat_enterprise_linux/7/html/storage_administration_guide/configuring-persistent-memory-for-file-system-direct-access-dax) on how to configure the device and the file system.
 Once the file system is configured and mounted, create two directories for storing NVM log files and buffer.
-Then you should pass them to `ycsb` using `-J` and `-P` options.
+Then you should pass them to the `ycsb` program using `-J` and `-P` options.
 Make sure you have the permission to read and write to the files in these directories.
 ### Buffer Pool Mode
 The buffer pool can be configured into 4 modes (2 three-tier modes and 2 two-tier modes) using `-B` or `--bp_mode` options.
 #### DRAM-NVM-SSD mode